Accurate Amortization Schedule

 If you want an estimated schedule, you may skip over this section.

-• Loan Date - the date the money is available.
-If the loan is for a vehicle or home, it is also known as the loan's closing date, start date, or origination date.
+• Loan Closing Date - the date the money is available.
+It is also known as the origination date, loan date, or start date.

-• First Payment Due - for leases, it may be the same as the loan date; otherwise, payments will usually start sometime after the borrower has had access to the loan proceeds.
+• First Payment Due - for leases, it may be the same as the closing date; otherwise, payments will usually start sometime after the borrower has had access to the loan proceeds.

 Important - Selecting dates will result in interest charges as well as payment calculations that do not match other calculators.